Join A Secret Italy

 Alleghe

 A tiny mountain village on the edge of one of Italy's most spectacular lakes.
-In winter it is a busy ski resort but in summer it reverts back to being to being a peaceful place with stunning hikes and cycle routes through the surrounding mountains.
+In winter, it is a busy ski resort but in summer, it reverts back to being a peaceful place with stunning hikes and cycle routes through the surrounding mountains.
+Plan your visit here.

 Asiago

-Home to some wonderful cheese, Asiago is an attractive town.
-Probably better known as a winter ski town it is very pleasant in summer too.
+Asiago, home to some wonderful cheese, is an attractive town.
+Probably better known as a winter ski town, it is very pleasant in summer too.
 Some great hikes can be had in the lovely nearby countryside and Asiago is a very good place to try traditional Veneto country-style cooking.

 Arsiero and Posina